COSIN3-UOC/sidewalk_networks/README.md

 Note that the empirical sidewalk networks and node metadata used in [1] are stored in a persistent repository (https://www.doi.org/10.17605/OSF.IO/94TDC), and are correctly formatted and ready to use with a script like get_directed_EB_example.m

-The script can be run from the MATLAB command line within the MATLAB GUI
+The script can be run from the MATLAB command line within the MATLAB GUI, and should execute very quickly (< 1 minute).

 ```
 get_directed_EB_example